-Table 3-2.
-List of sensors mounted at SR 522 intersections
+Table 3.2 List of sensors mounted at SR 522 intersections

-Note: Inrix data are not associated with individual intersections and are not presented here.
+Note: Inrix data is not associated with individual intersections and is not presented here

-3.2 I-90 FREEWAY TEST AT SNOQUALMIE PASS, WASHINGTON
+3.2 I-90 Freeway Test At Snoqualmie Pass, Washington

-A section of I-90 between North Bend, Washington, and Ellensburg, Washington, was selected as the other test site in order to conduct the side-by-side comparison for longer rural corridors.
+A section of I-90 between North Bend, Washington and Ellensburg, Washington was selected as the other test site in order to conduct the side-by-side comparison for longer rural corridors.
 Given the longer links inherent to this test corridor and that there are no traffic signals between data collection sites, the research team expect there to be fewer confounding factors in the data at this site.
 Conversely, there are fewer sensor types installed along I-90, so there is less opportunity for comparing results between sensor types.
-This site consisted of three links between following mileposts:
+This site consisted of 3 links between following mileposts:

 - Point 1: I-90 at milepost 32

 - Point 2: I-90 at milepost 52

 - Point 3: I-90 at milepost 70

-- Point 4: I-90 at milepost 109.
+- Point 4: I-90 at milepost 109

-The segment names for I-90 are much simpler, with segments being named in the form of milepost X to milepost Y and the abbreviation MP being used for milepost.
+The segment names for I-90 are much simpler with segments being named in the form of milepost X to milepost Y and the abbreviation MP being used for milepost.
 The westbound routes then become milepost 109 to milepost 70, milepost 70 to milepost 52, and milepost 52 to milepost 32.
-Eastbound segments are milepost 32 to milepost 52, milepost 52 to milepost 70, and milepost 70 to milepost 109.
-These names are shortened to the abbreviations MP 109 \rightarrow MP 70 (MP 109 > MP 70), MP 70 \rightarrow MP 52 (MP 70 > MP 52), and MP 52 \rightarrow MP 32 (MP 52 > MP 32), respectively, for westbound segments and similarly for eastbound segments.
+Eastbound segments are milepost 32 to milepost 52, milepost 52 to milepost 70 and milepost 70 to milepost 109.
+These names are shortened to the abbreviations MP 109 \rightarrow MP 70 (MP 109 > MP 70), MP 70 \rightarrow MP 52 (MP 70 > MP 52), and MP 52 \rightarrow MP 32 (MP 52 > MP 32) for westbound and similarly for eastbound.

-3.2.1 Data Availability on I-90
+3.2.1 Data availability on I-90

-The I-90 Snoqualmie Pass corridor is equipped with BlueTOAD Bluetooth sensors and makes use of the overlapping third-party data feed from Inrix.
-I-90 segments are indicated in Figure 3-2.
-The list of technologies available on each intersection is summarized in Table 3-3 and Table 3-4.
+The I-90 Snoqualmie Pass corridor is equipped with BlueTOAD Bluetooth sensors and makes use of the overlapping 3rd Party data feed from Inrix.
+I-90 segments are indicated in Figure 3.2.
+The list of technologies available on each intersection is summarized in Table 3.3 and Table 3.4.

-Figure 3-2.
-Sensor locations and segments along the I-90 Snoqualmie Pass corridor.
+Figure 3.2 Sensor locations and segments along the I-90 Snoqualmie Pass corridor

-Table 3-3.
-List of technologies implemented on I-90
+Table 3.3 List of technologies implemented on I-90